-I was talking with my friend Carrie the other day (both of us being ice cream addicts) and as the conversation meandered we spoke of how ingenious the invention of ice cream was.
+I was talking with a good friend the other day (both of us being ice cream addicts) and as the conversation meandered we spoke of how ingenious the invention of ice cream was.
 That led to wondering about its origins, and thus to this post.
 As it turns out, ice cream has a rather fascinating history.

 It seems that as early as man had begun to discover how to harvest and store ice, there have been mentions of iced desserts.
 The Chinese were known to have been doing so since 1100 or 1200 BC.
 It took many centuries to become anything similar to what we know as ice cream today, however.